-- During cooking, a ‘bark’ will form, often a good while before cooking is complete.
-If this is the case, then wrap with butchers’ paper or, more accessibly, greaseproof paper.
+- A ‘bark’ will form during cooking, often a good while before cooking is complete.
+If this is the case, then wrap with butchers’ paper or, more accessible, greaseproof paper.
 This should be several layers thick and will act as protection from the bark creating a thick inedible layer which will reduce the yield of the edible smoked product.

-- Your brisket needs an internal temperature of 92-94ºC.
-When it’s cooked you’ll easily be able to push a knife into the meat without any resistance.
-Keep an eye out for something called the ‘smoke ring’ (see top tips), if achieved you’ll know you’ve done an exceptional job.
+- Your brisket needs an internal temperature of 92-94°C. When it’s cooked, you’ll easily be able to push a knife into the meat without any resistance.
+Keep an eye out for something called the ‘smoke ring’ (see Top tips).
+If achieved, you’ll know you’ve done an exceptional job.

 - Fruit woods such as hickory, oak, and pecan blend wonderfully with brisket.
-As you want to create a steady smoke for several hours, you need to use chunks instead of woodchips or pellets as they will burn far too quickly.
-These should be added alongside charcoal, this will provide longevity during the brisket’s long, slow cook.
+As you want to create a steady smoke for several hours, you need to use chunks instead of woodchips or pellets, as they will burn far too quickly.
+These should be added alongside charcoal to provide longevity during the brisket’s long, slow cook.